PrivateSky/callflow/README.markdown

 ## Example 2:

-> For example, we have 2 functions (asynchronous APIs for dealing with penguins)
+> For example, we have 2 functions (asynchronous APIs for dealing with penguins), using node.js return convention
-> The only convention is that successCallBack(returnedResult) will be called by these APIs on success and errorCallBack on fails

         loadPenguin(nickName, callBack)
         loadPenguinFamily(father, mother, callBack)